BlokasLabs/pisound-docs/Home.md

 An oscillogram showing signal delay between MIDI input (yellow) and MIDI output (cyan) of 2.105 ms when echoing

 # Software
-## Drivers

-The support software for pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.
-The kernel module implements the soundcard as an ALSA Input / Output / Raw MIDI device.
+pisound is compatible with virtually all Linux distributions and software as it comes with an ALSA audio and MIDI driver integrated in mainline Raspbian Linux kernel (ver.
+4.4.27+).
+The support driver for pisound consists of two pieces - the Linux kernel module and user-space pisound-btn daemon.

 The pisound button daemon is a user space program which implements monitoring of The Button on the board by registering a GPIO interrupt handler.
 Therefore it takes minimal CPU resources, but is still able to react to button pushes just at the moment it was interacted with.
 Read more on [The Button]([#the-button) functionality below.

 You can find the source code for The Button [here](https://github.com/BlokasLabs/pisound/) and kernel module [here](https://github.com/raspberrypi/linux/blob/rpi-4.9.y/sound/soc/bcm/pisound.c).

-### Installing The Software
+## Installing The Driver

 To install the user-space button daemon and enable pisound, run the below commands in a terminal.